ado2102/academic-kickstart/content/authors/adam/_index.md

 - Researchers
 - Visitors
 ---
-Dr. Adam D. Orford is thrilled to be joining the faculty of the University of Georgia School of Law.
-He will be teaching courses on environmental law, climate change law, and renewable energy law and policy.
+Adam Orford is an Assistant Professor at the University of Georgia School of Law.
+He teaches courses on environmental law, renewable energy law and policy, and climate change.

-Dr. Orford recently earned his Ph.D. at U.C.
+Adam earned his Ph.D. from U.C.
 Berkeley's Energy & Resources Group.
 His dissertation - *The Creation of Enemies: Investigating Conservative Environmental Polarization, 1945-1981* - focused on understanding the historical relationships between conservative and environmental politics in the United States.
-His master's work in public policy analyzed (and criticized) how California has handled climate change in its electric power system planning and regulatory processes.
+He received his Masters of Public Policy from U.C.
+Berkeley's Goldman School of Public Policy, where his work focused on energy policy and regulation.

-Prior to returning to academia, Dr. Orford was an environmental litigator.
+Prior to returning to academia, Adam was an environmental litigator in private practice.
 He represented public and private clients in complex environmental civil litigation and regulatory matters; conducted both trial and appellate litigation in federal and state courts across the country; and assisted with the environmental review and compliance aspects of numerous corporate transactions.
 In law school, he served as the Editor-in-Chief of the Columbia Journal of Environmental Law.